-According to the European Spas Association, there are about 10,000 spa's facilities and health resorts in Europe which have a strong medical background.
+According to the European Spas Association, there are about 10,000 spa facilities and health resorts in Europe which have a strong medical background.
 All of those facilities are a part of the public health system and must comply with its strict rules and regulations.

 In some European countries, balneological treatments in a spa are covered by health insurance if prescribed by a doctor.
 Typically, a course of spa treatments in Europe and Japan last from 10 to 21 days and include medical consultations, balneological procedures under the supervision of trained staff, a healthy diet based on natural foods.

-People in other parts of the world mostly dip in hot mineral waters for recreation and relaxation purposes rather for disease curing or disease prevention.
+People in other parts of the world mostly dip in hot mineral waters for recreation and relaxation purposes rather than for disease curing or disease prevention.

 Balneology in North America